See

 • Sake Breweries of the Chugei Region

 Minami, Tosa-Tsuru, and Hamakawa are the beloved sake breweries of the locals.
-The plentiful rain that flows into the rivers of Yanase Forest, one of the three most beatiful cedar forests of Japan, provides the pristine water which is the lifeblood of sake.
+The plentiful rain that flows into the rivers of Yanase Forest, one of the three most beautiful cedar forests of Japan, provides the pristine water which is the lifeblood of sake.
 The sake breweries of the Chugei Region are famous throughout Japan, and Tosa-Tsuru's sake has won the most highly regarded gold prize in the Annual Japan Sake Awards.

 Relax